Analysis | Tucker Carlson says it’s Kamala Harris’s fault he carried Putin’s water

 This, of course, is how Carlson works.
 Just this barrage of insults and innuendo and you’re-with-me-here-right winks at his audience.
 Safely reading from his teleprompter, he waves away the vice president’s qualifications because she dated a celebrity.

 But remember why he was doing that on Thursday: so that he could blame Harris and the administration for his fawning endorsement of the Russian president’s geopolitics.
-That’s the second reason his attack on Harris was garbage: he was dutifully lugging Putin’s water around television boxes well before Harris even went to Munich.
+That’s the second reason his attack on Harris was garbage: He was dutifully lugging Putin’s water around television boxes well before Harris even went to Munich.

 Repeatedly.
 In mid-January, for example, he asked why Russia was “so upset,” again blaming everyone but Putin: instead it was because “the United States government has pushed Ukraine to join NATO.”
 Never mind that there was no significant recent push and never mind that, even by then, a huge number of troops were already sitting just outside Ukraine’s borders.
 Carlson suggested that it was his enemies in the mainstream media and the Democratic administration that were pushing for war.